 - For larger items like crusts, bread or cake, you can freeze in slices or single servings using the method above, or freeze in larger chunks (for example, half a loaf of bread) to defrost and slice later.

-To freeze casserole-style dishes (lasagna, etc.)
+Casserole-style dishes (lasagna, etc.)

 - Freeze right in the pan (many cookware options now have fridge or freezer lids so you can stash them easily.
 Alternatively, you can wrap squares or chunks of casseroles in waxed paper, beeswax wraps, or in parchment and then stack them.